 Truly a win-win opportunity for everyone, DTiA and the Big Sale highlight the missions of our local non-profit partners and App State's commitment to sustainability and demonstrate how positive action makes our community a better place to live.

 How does it work?

-- Items are collected nightly during the final exam period by wonderful volunteers.
-Volunteers are students, staff, and community members.
-Many hands make light work, we need you to make this program a success.
+- Items are collected nightly during the final exam period by wonderful volunteers from students, staff, and community members.
+Volunteers are fed a free and delicious dinner at the end of each collection.

 - Items are taken to Legends where they are sorted and stored for the summer to be sold at the beginning of the fall semester at The BIG Sale.
 This is a big yard sale with giant impact!

 See previous BIG Sale grant recipients and the energy efficient projects that their grant money funded.
 Applications will close on Friday, March 15th at 5pm!

 Please reach out to Macki Snyder (firstname.lastname@example.org) or contact the ACT office at (828) 262-2545, email@example.com.